Home » Recipes » Diet » Vegetarian » Quick Spicy Coconut Noodles

 Notes

-This recipe is super adaptable based on what you have in your house.
-You could use green beans, spinach, peas or edamame in place of the pak choi.
-You could also add cooked chicken, or throw in some raw prawns to cook in the broth (add them into the simmering broth for 5 minutes, before assembling).
+INGREDIENT NOTES: This recipe is super adaptable based on what you have in your house.
+You could use green beans, spinach, peas or edamame beans in place of the pak choi (or add a load of different veggies!)
+You could also add cooked chicken, or throw in some raw shrimp to cook in the broth (add them into the broth when you add the noodles).
+If you don’t have gochujang paste, you could use another chili sauce like sriracha, or red curry paste.

 • Category: vegetarian